AllskyTeam/allsky/README.md

 ![](http://www.thomasjacquin.com/allsky-portal/screenshots/camera-settings.jpg)

 If you don't want to configure the camera using the terminal, you can install the web based [graphical interface](https://github.com/thomasjacquin/allsky-portal).
-Please note that this will change your hostname to allsky (or whatever you called it when installing), install lighttpd and replace your /var/www/html directory.
-It will also move settings.json to `/etc/raspap/settings.json`.
+Please note that this will change your hostname to **allsky** (or whatever you called it when installing), install the lighttpd web server, and replace your /var/www/html directory.
+It will also move settings_\*.json to `/etc/raspap/settings_\*.json`.
+Using the graphical user interface (GUI) is **highly** recommended as it provides additional information on each setting and provides additional system information.

 ```shell
 sudo gui/install.sh
 ```
-Or if you don't want to use the default name of 'allsky' for your pi use the following
+Or if you don't want to use the default name of 'allsky' for your pi use the following:

 ```shell
 sudo gui/install.sh piname